TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-twelve-days-to-secure-your-systems.md

 <sup>*"Hi Disaster, I'm Paste!
 How do you do?
 And this is my friend Copy.
 We're so excited to work with you on this project and create great impact together!"*</sup>{.caption}

-One recurring joke among programmers is how “code is often copy and paste”.
-To no one’s surprise, this behaviour isn’t uncommon, but the consequences can be severe.
+One recurring joke among programmers is “code is often copy and pasted”.
+As it turns out, this can lead to severe consequences.

 {% details "Example: CMS", "open" %}